nsidc/usaon-benefit-tool/doc/how-to/db.md

 ./scripts/invoke_in_container.sh db.init
 ```

-> :warning: Don't forget to set USAON_VTA_SURVEY_VERSION envvar to match the running
+> :warning: Don't forget to set USAON_BENEFIT_TOOL_VERSION envvar to match the running
 > container (`source VERSION.env`), or a new container will be pulled.